Hasuzawa/aws-projects/aws/25-route-53/README.md

 Route 53 is the frontier for web traffic and a global service.

+## Domain Name

+a domain name can be purchased from AWS, or brought in from another registra.

+The price for different top level domain (TLD) varys, e.g. .jp might be more expensive than .com, .us

 ## Hosted Zone

 public
+- resovles DNS query in public internet

 private
+- resolves DNS query within one or more VPC
+- requires a vpc association at all time.

+## DNS records

 ## DNS Protocol